colak/csf-docs/general/mac-amp-setup.md

 php -v
 ```

-You’ll get output similar to this:
+You’ll get output that begins with a line like this, which is the line you’re interested in, in fact:

 ```
 PHP 7.0.7 (cli) (built: May 26 2016 16:01:05) ( NTS )
-Copyright (c) 1997-2016 The PHP Group
-Zend Engine v3.0.0, Copyright (c) 1998-2016 Zend Technologies
-    with Zend OPcache v7.0.6-dev, Copyright (c) 1999-2016, by Zend Technologies with Xdebug v2.4.0RC3, Copyright (c) 2002-2015, by Derick Rethans
 ```

-The output shown here is not reflecting the built-in PHP in Sierra, but rather a newer version installed to the side that Apache is using.
+The output shown here is not reflecting PHP 5.6.3 that’s built-in with Sierra, but rather a newer version installed to the side that Apache is using.

 ### A.3) PostgreSQL version